internet-computer-protocol/evm-rpc-canister/API.md

 ```

 The `Auth` variant defines the following cases:
-* `Rpc`: Governs access control to the RPC methods.
+* `PriorityRpc`: Governs access control to the RPC methods.
 * `RegisterProvider`: Governs access control to the `register_provider` method.
-* `Admin`: Governs admin access to any configuration.
+* `ManageService`: Governs admin access to any configuration.
 This should be callable only by a DAO and not a principal controlled by a single person in case a decentralized deployment is envisioned.

 The `authorize` method takes two parameters: The `principal` is the principal to be authorized and `Auth` defines the scope of the authorization as defined through `Auth`.